eSports Viewership Statistics 2025 – Audience Growth Data

 Source: Statista

-The Global eSports Market Will Be Valued At Over $2.39 Billion In 2024
+The Global eSports Market Is Estimated To Be Valued At Over $2.89 Billion In 2025

 Growth Of The Esports Market Over The Years